Our Disability Work

-- Disability specific activities like physiotherapy, occupational therapy, eye care and surgery
+- Specific, practical responses – such as providing specific activities like physiotherapy, occupational therapy, eye care and surgery.

-- Mainstreaming, which means working to identify and overcome the barriers in society that persons with leprosy and disabilities face, such as physical accessibility, communication, negative attitudes that lead to social exclusion, and discriminatory legislation.
+- Influencing, or ‘mainstreaming’ work - identifying and overcoming the barriers in society that people with leprosy and disabilities face, such as physical accessibility, communication, negative attitudes that lead to social exclusion, and discriminatory legislation.

 - Physical rehabilitation – physiotherapy, occupational therapy, surgery and the provision of appliances like crutches, wheelchairs and prostheses for people with mobility problems.